 sale on this website are authentic drum gear from

 Sixties.
 They have a seasoned sound

 that is unique and can't be duplicated by modern

 Call or email & make me an offer.

-I HAVE FOUR VINTAGE DRUM SETS FROM THE 60'S
+I HAVE THREE VINTAGE DRUM SETS FROM THE 60'S

 VINTAGE DRUM ACCESSORIES